The crucial information

-Betty Danger, Psycho Suzi and Donny Dirks all share the Tiki Tram which is an open air Tram that travels in a circular loop between all locations and over the river (and not through any woods) on 2 bridges.
+Betty Danger and Psycho Suzi share the Tiki Tram which is an open air Tram that travels in a circular loop between all locations and over the river (and not through any woods) on 2 bridges.
 You can board at any location and take the Tram tour to your next destination.
 Leave your car parked at one spot and hit all the others, the Tram will deliver you back safely to your original location.
 The Tiki Tram runs steadily, arriving every 15 minutes or less at each location Friday-Saturday from 6pm-10pm during the summer.
 A complete loop to all three locations takes less than 15 minutes.
 Enjoy the ride and enjoy the fresh air.
 Tram tours are $1/boarding.
 No food or beverages are allowed on the Tram, please.

 There are several bike racks on site on Lowry Ave.
 Nice Ride bike rental is across the street at River Liquors.
 There is a bus stop on the corner of Marshall and Lowry where the 32 bus stops.
 The number 11 bus stops at Lowry and Grand, which is merely 1 block from Betty’s.
 The Pedi-cabs are often available during the summer.
 Uber cab, standard taxis and limos are also an option.
 Helicopters can land on the roof.
 (Just kidding)

 Is there a dress code?

 There is no dress code, just great dress suggestions.
 Preppy country club attire is not only appreciated but also more fun.
 Betty likes ladies in dresses and gentlemen looking…..well, gentlemanly.
 Behavior is more important than your outfit anyway.